FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 ### Camera

 Every vehicle can have a maximum of 2 camera sensors.
-These camera camera(s) can be placed anywhere on the car that would be allowed by FSG 2020 rules.
+These camera camera(s) can be placed anywhere on the vehicle that would be allowed by FSG 2020 rules.
 The camera body dimensions are a 4x4x4 cm cube with mounting points at any side except the front facing side.

 All camera sensors output uncompressed rgba8 images at 30 fps.